sveerisetti10/JayDoc_University_of_Kansas_Chatbot/README.md

 ### Cosine Graph Visualization

-The graph below shows the cosine similarities between each model's response with the actual answer:
+The graph below shows the cosine similarities between each model's response with the actual answers of the questions:

 ![Cosine Similarity Comparison](nextjs/public/cosine_similarity.png)